 To save data generated by the task to disk, enter a subject ID in the Subject ID text box.
 The Start button will change to Record indicating that data from the run will be saved.
 Run the task with the Record button, a data file will be created in the pyControl/data folder.

-Do you want to contribute for the pyControl project?
+Do you want to contribute to the pyControl project?
 You can find more information here.